huggingface/diffusers/docs/source/en/training/lora.md

 ## Unfusing LoRA parameters

-You can call [`~diffusers.loaders.LoraLoaderMixin.unfuse_lora`] on a pipeline to reverse the effects of `fuse_lora()`.
+To undo `fuse_lora`, call [`~diffusers.loaders.LoraLoaderMixin.unfuse_lora`] on a pipeline.

 ## Supporting different LoRA checkpoints from Diffusers

-LoRA trainers such as [Kohya](https://github.com/kohya-ss/sd-scripts/) and [TheLastBen](https://github.com/TheLastBen/fast-stable-diffusion) are quite popular in the community.
-We try to provide a seamless ability to load those checkpoints in Diffusers.
-In this section, we outline the details and the limitations of the current API.
+🤗 Diffusers supports loading checkpoints from popular LoRA trainers such as [Kohya](https://github.com/kohya-ss/sd-scripts/) and [TheLastBen](https://github.com/TheLastBen/fast-stable-diffusion).
+In this section, we outline the current API's details and limitations.

 ### Kohya